Guidelines For Submitting Older Titles

 • M – Misleading or inaccurate

-• U - Ugly or worn (unattractive illustrations or badly illustrated, damaged covers or pages, old repairs)
+• U – Ugly or worn (unattractive or poor illustrations, damaged, old repairs)

-• S - Superseded by new editions or better titles
+• S – Superseded by new editions of better titles

-• I - Irrelevant to the needs or interests of your community.
-Example: A scholarly work may be too in depth for a small library's collection
+• I – Irrelevant to the needs or interests of your community

-• E - Elsewhere - the item is already readily available in the catalog or elsewhere
+• E – Elsewhere – the item is already available in the catalog or elsewhere

 Check the OWWL Catalog